Bruno-hub19/Bruno-hub19/README.md

 🥅 2020 Goals: Learn more about the JavaScript environment

-⚡ Fun fact: I love to play guitar / eletric guitar
+⚡ Fun fact: I love to play guitar / electric guitar

 </div>